LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/authMethods/webAuthn.md

 ## Authenticating a Credential

 Authentication is similar to logging in with an existing account.
 During the authentication process, the user is prompted to sign a challenge.
-The signed challenge is then sent to the Lit nodes, which verify the signature and returns the validated authentication data.
+The signed challenge is then sent to the Lit nodes, which verify the signature and generates a threshold signature of an `AuthSig` for the associated PKP.

 ```javascript
 async function authenticateWithWebAuthn() {